 - OCIO’s Computing Services and Network Services units are exempted from TIN submission requirements for ongoing contract services, as OCIO is already aware of its own technology investments.

-- Investment notifications submitted using the now deprecated TIRs system or TIN 1.0 application must be resubmitted as new TINs using the TIN 2.0 application.
+- • Investment notifications previously submitted using deprecated systems must be resubmitted as new TINs using the TIN 2.0 application when an update is needed or to support a current purchase.

 - Exemptions issued under the TIRs system are no longer valid, as OCIO does not allow or issue exemptions from TIN/CIN requirements.